AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly.md

    Include your Adobe Commerce on cloud infrastructure project ID and the environments that require a new credential.

-1. After you receive the new API token, update the API token value in the [Fastly credentials configuration](fastly-configuration.md#test-the-fastly-credentials) in the Admin or from the [Project Web Interface environment variables](../project/overview.md#configure-environment).
+1. After you receive the new API token, update the API token value in the [Fastly credentials configuration](fastly-configuration.md#test-the-fastly-credentials) in the Admin or from the [Cloud Console environment variables](../project/overview.md#configure-environment).

 1. [Test the new credential](fastly-configuration.md#test-the-fastly-credentials).